bmalia/dotfiles/README.md

 ## Old versions

 _The waybar versions here are no longer maintained by me.
-Bugs will go unfixed and no new features will be added._
+Bugs will go unfixed and no new features will be added._ \
+_They are still hosted on branches `old-desktop` and `old-laptop` respectively._

 <p align="center"><b>Pixel-Desktop</b><sup>waybar</sup></p>
 <p align="center">